t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 6. National Institute of Standards and Technology (NIST) {{NIST-Guide}}: The NIST special publication urges enterprise and US federal agencies to address security throughout the systems engineering process.
 The publication builds upon the International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) 15288 standard and augments each process in the system lifecycle with security enhancements.

-7. National Institute of Standards and Technology (NIST) {{nist_lightweight_project}}: NIST is running a project on lightweight cryptography with the purpose of: (i) identifying application areas for which standard cryptographic algorithms are too heavy, classifying them according to some application profiles to be determined; (ii) determining limitations in those existing cryptographic standards; and (iii) standardizing lightweight algorithms that can be used in specific application profiles.
+7. National Institute of Standards and Technology (NIST) {{nist-lightweight-project}}: NIST is running a project on lightweight cryptography with the purpose of: (i) identifying application areas for which standard cryptographic algorithms are too heavy, classifying them according to some application profiles to be determined; (ii) determining limitations in those existing cryptographic standards; and (iii) standardizing lightweight algorithms that can be used in specific application profiles.

 8. Open Web Application Security Project (OWASP) {{OWASP}}: OWASP provides security guidance for IoT manufactures, developers and consumers.
 OWASP also includes guidelines for those who intend to test and analyze IoT devices and applications.